STP Broker vs ECN Broker Explained

 STP Broker Explained

 What is an STP broker?
-The STP (Straight Through Processing) technology requires no dealing desk and is the model which is used by Admirals.
+The STP (Straight Through Processing) technology requires no dealing desk and is the model which is used by Admiral Markets.
 All orders are routed to the broker's liquidity providers, and prices are executed at the bid/ask rate provided by liquidity providers.
 Liquidity providers in this case are hedge funds, big banks, and investors that effectively act as counterparties to each trade.
 Usually, the STP broker has an internal liquidity pool that is represented by different liquidity providers, that compete for the best bid/ask spreads for STP broker orders.

 In a broader sense, STP means that the broker company plays the role of a silent connection provider between the market and the trader, rather than a dealing desk re-processing trades.
 The other benefit of an STP broker includes the 'DMA'.
 DMA stands for Direct Market Access.
 DMA refers to when a broker is passing their client orders directly to their liquidity pool, so orders are filled at the best possible price, with only a small markup spread by the broker.